General Residency Program

 - The residency season typically runs from May through November.

-- a quiet, retreat-type environment conducive to the creative process: a diverse, expansive natural landscape; miles of on-site walking trails; prolific vegetable, spice and flower gardens for fresh produce and living color
+- a quiet, retreat-type environment conducive to the creative process: a diverse, expansive natural landscape; a good-sized pond for water activities and art projects; onsite vegetable and spice gardens to enhance the meal program

 - the opportunity to undertake ambitious installations on the grounds – including material, equipment and labor support for approved projects

-- a special focus on ephemeral, site-responsive art in which all the creative fields supported by I-Park are invited to participate – this culminates every other year in a major exhibition of this work
+- a special focus on ephemeral, site-responsive art representing all the creative disciplines supported by I-Park – this culminates every other year in a major exhibition of this work

 - international component: approximately a third of the artists-in-residence come from outside the U.S.

-- a window into I-Park’s specially-themed inter-disciplinary, collaborative programs and projects
+- you’ll gain an inside perspective on I-Park’s specially-themed inter-disciplinary, collaborative projects

 - a shared workshop space and an abundance of tools, materials and equipment, including an electric kiln, available on request